 We do not charge you anything up front for our services and only get paid if we win.
 The consultation is free and there is no obligation to take legal action.

-Who Can Provide a Witness Statement?
+Who Can Provide a Witness Statement in Texas?

 From objective third-party witnesses to professionals, there are several types of witnesses whose statements may be helpful to your injury claim.